kide-vm/kide/lib/register/README.md

 normal instruction names.
 It is not however an abstraction of existing hardware, but only of that subset that we need.

-Our primary objective is to compile Soml to this level, so the register machine has:
+Our primary objective is to compile typed code to this level, so the register machine has:
 - object access instructions
 - object load
 - object oriented call semantics